hhajime/Wavebar/README.md

 WaveBar is protected under the software copyright of Hajime.

-If you have any further questions or feedback, don't hesitate to reach out or open an issue on this repository.
+If you have any further questions or feedback, don't hesitate to reach out or open an issue on this repository or contact with contact@hajime.guru

 ---